 * McMurphy’s Uptown Tavern: Good music and atmosphere, very reasonably priced.
 The bar is small, which can make it feel cozy on a slower night, or a bit irritating and overcrowded on a busy one.

-* Amherst Brewing Company: A nice pub.
-Downstairs is a restaurant; the dim lighting gives it an intimate feel.
+* Amherst Brewing Company: A nice pub in spacious location on University drive.
+Plenty of room even if your parents and a bunch of friends want to go out to dinner and all be able to fit.
 Reasonably priced food.
 Many award-winning beers running the gamut from ales to lagers.
-Upstairs you can find darts, pool, and an arcade.
 A caution: some patrons here may be from Amherst College.

 The Great Outdoors